garrandall/popular-music-data/tracks/let-her-in-john-travolta.md

 And I'm ready to try

 Gonna let her in
-Gonna let her in, um-hmm
+Gonna let her in, um-hm
 Gonna let her in my life

 Gonna let her in
-Gonna let her in, um-hmm
+Gonna let her in, um-hm
 Gonna let her in my life
 Let her in my life